-The internship "Security, Usability and Society" will cover topics both of usable security and privacy programming, and how to conduct user studies.
-To reserve a place, please, register on hte WiWi portal and send an email with your chosen topic, plus a back-up one, to melanie.volkamer@kit.edu .
+The internship Security, Usability and Society will cover topics both of usable security and privacy programming, and how to conduct user studies.
+To reserve a place, please, register on hte WiWi portal and send an email with your chosen topic, plus a back-up one, to mattia.mossano@kit.edu before the kick-off.
+You can find a better description of the topics in ILIAS (link below).
 Topics are assigned first-come-first-served until all of them are filled.
 Topics in italics have been already assigned.